 - Members receive action alerts for local policy advocacy, including county budgets, levies, and other local projects.

 - Members participate in meetings with local public officials and in-district meetings with state-level public officials.

-- The MHAC hosts one annual Public Officials Breakfast Reception every spring, during which MHAC members engage with local, state, and federal public officials during a morning of networking.
+- The MHAC hosts an annual Public Officials Breakfast Reception every spring where MHAC members engage with local, state, and federal public officials during a morning of networking.

 - The MHAC hosts four annual membership meetings, bringing in experts on specific topics regarding mental health and/or addiction disorders to present to and engage with members.

 - Members have the opportunity to network and share their own initiatives with their fellow MHAC members.